By Sharon Duncan

 “She considers a field and buys it; out of her earnings she plants a vineyard.
 She sets about her work vigorously; her arms are strong for her tasks.
 She sees that her trading is profitable, and her lamp does not go out at night.”
 Proverbs 31:16-18

-If you awaken tired on Monday morning, you will be tempted to call it a mental health day.
+If you leave homeschool lesson plans to Monday morning, you will be tempted to call it a mental health day.
 There are times when this is a prudent course of action, but these day passes should be on reserve for when you truly need them.
-Use it too frequently and it has a self-defeating effect rather than the desired recharging of body and mind.
+Do this too frequently and it can harm your children’s learning.
 Feeling like a failure because you can’t get it together on Monday mornings is a sure ticket to burnout.

 Charlotte Mason referred to good habits for our children as the rails that make the day go smoothly.
 Likewise, if we have thought ahead to what our children need to be doing on that Monday morning, we don’t have to expend that effort.
 Charlotte Mason also said, “The effort of decision is the greatest effort of life.”
 I can attest to the truth of that statement when I need to think about our history lesson in the moment that we need to be actually doing it!
 Next, keeping a clean, comfortable home is a demanding aspect of daily life, and every busy mom has to set some chores on the back burner at times.
 Eventually, you have to deal with it, though.

 I try to stick to cleaning bathrooms on Mondays, floors on Tuesdays, entryways and dusting on Wednesdays, paying bills and managing other paperwork on Thursdays.
-I do laundry every day, since I prefer to do those one or two loads over dealing with a mountain of dirty clothes once a week.
+Laundry I do every day, since I prefer to do those one or two loads over dealing with a mountain of dirty clothes once a week.
 I also fold and distribute them as soon as they are finished so I can avoid ironing!
+If you’re going to balancing homeschooling while working outside of the home, your weekly to-do list will need to be followed to the “T.”

 A slow cooker is the closest thing I have to a hired cook.
 Teach your older children to take over some of the work!
 Let them put the dishes away, even if it is not done “your way.”
 Give them a chance to burn a casserole so they can make a great one the next time!
 Show them how to operate the washing machine and dryer, and then let them do their own laundry.
 Even small children can dust for you.
 You can even count it all as home economics or life skills as you are training them how to do it!

-If your mouth somehow cannot form the word no when someone corners you with a request to head up vacation Bible school or to bake fifty cupcakes for the bake sale, train yourself to say, “Let me get back to you after I check my schedule.”
-This at least gives you time to really pray about it and discuss it with your husband.
+If your mouth cannot form the word “no” when someone requests you to head up vacation Bible school or bake fifty cupcakes for the bake sale, train yourself to say, “Let me get back to you after I check my schedule.”
+This gives you time to pray about it and discuss it with your husband.
 Your primary ministry is your family, and you have to protect the finite energy that God gave you to accomplish it.
-Working away from home is a unique challenge for the homeschool mom, but with a little planning ahead and a lot of family support and prayer, you can make it!
+Homeschooling while working outside the home is a unique challenge for moms, but with a little planning ahead and a lot of family support and prayer, you can make it!

 Sharon Duncan lives in the foothills of the Blue Ridge Mountains with her husband, Tony, and her three awesome children.
 She is a homeschool veteran as well as a Registered Nurse who works weekends and loves to read, write, sew, and travel.
 Visit her at www.elephantsfordinner.com.